NCAR/DART/observations/obs_converters/even_sphere/README.rst

 Running Matlab in Batch Mode
 ----------------------------

-If you would prefer to run *even_sphere.m* in batch mode (i.e. from within a shell script), here is an example syntax that worked for me.
-The script ran in the same directory as *even_sphere.m*.
-There are many ways to construct the input, naturally - but you don't have to explicitly edit *even_sphere.m* this way.
+If you would prefer to run :code:`even_sphere.m` in batch mode (i.e. from within a shell script), here is an example syntax that worked for me.
+The script ran in the same directory as :code:`even_sphere.m`.
+There are many ways to construct the input, naturally - but you don't have to explicitly edit :code:`even_sphere.m` this way.

 .. code::